fritzfrancisco/ClickLabel/README.md

 ### 4. Customizability
 - Frame-skip rate and required clicks per frame are adjustable via sliders.
 - Displays the current frame number on the video.

+### 5. Keyboard Shortcuts
+- `Right Arrow`: Advances to next frame by the used defined `Frame Step`
+- `Left Arrow`: Goes back on `Frame Step`.
+Any annotations done now will overwrite existing ones for these frames
+- Number Keys `1-5`: Define how many annotations will be made in the current frame.
+Default is `1`
+- `t`: Toggle data table view
+- `q` or `ESC`: Quit application and save annotations to `.csv` file

 ## Installation